vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <p>

 At the end of the project it is anticipated as TRL4 - proven in Lab.
-After potential transfer to CA development the initial plan will be TRL5 moving up the levels once validated in customer sites
+After potential transfer to Montimage development the initial plan will be TRL5 moving up the levels once validated in customer sites
       </p>
     </td>
       </tr>